 At some point in every Real Estate Professional’s career, a coach or managing broker will tell them that door knocking is a great way to generate leads and learn how to sell.
 Although it’s great advice, fewer and fewer new Real Estate Professionals are taking it.

-That’s a shame, because unlike say, Facebook retargeting or lead generation websites, door knocking will only cost you shoe leather and time.
+That’s a shame, because unlike say, Facebook retargeting or real estate lead generation websites, door knocking will only cost you shoe leather and time.
 If you’re ready to get started or are curious about best practices, we put together this guide of the 17 best tips and strategies from door knocking experts who’ve made millions from the technique.